Fakhr-ol-dowleh Mosque

-Some minor and major changes were made to the building over the years, and some parts of it have been damaged due to the construction in the frontage of the building, and the passing of subway trains heading to and coming from the Darvazeh Shemiran Metro Station.
+Some minor and major changes were made to the building over the years, and some parts of it have been damaged due to the construction in the front of the building, and the passing of subway trains from the nearby Darvazeh Shemiran Metro Station.
+The mosque was added to the Iran National Heritage List on 16 October 2004, administered by the Cultural Heritage, Handicrafts and Tourism Organization of Iran.

 History

-In 1945, Fakhr-ol-dowleh, who was married to Amin-ol-dowleh junior, son of Mirza Ali Khan Amin-ol-dowleh, decided to build a mosque named after Mirza Ali Khan in front of her house.
-However, the name of the mosque, and the neighborhood it's located in, changed to Fakhr-ol-dowleh over time.
-She appointed architect Nikolai Markov, one of the most notable architects in Iran at the time, designed and built the mosque.
+In 1945, Fakhr-ol-Dowleh, who was married to Amin-ol-Dowleh junior, son of Mirza Ali Khan Amin-ol-Dowleh, decided to build a mosque named after Mirza Ali Khan in front of her house.
+However, the name of the mosque, and the neighborhood it's located in, changed to Fakhr-ol-Dowleh over time.
+She appointed Russian architect Nikolai Markov, one of the most notable architects in Iran at the time, to design and build the mosque.
 Construction of the building took four years to complete.

-On 29 December 2004, the Fakhr-ol-dowleh mosque was registered on the Iran National Heritage List.

-Characteristics
+Ayatollah Haj Mirza Khalil Kamarah'i served as imam at the mosque for over thirty years.